influxdata/docs-v2/content/influxdb/v2.2/api-guide/tutorials/client-library-starter/nodejs.md

 Your application API provides server-side HTTP endpoints that process requests from the UI.
 Each API endpoint is responsible for the following:

-- Listen for HTTP requests (from the UI).
+1. Listen for HTTP requests (from the UI).
-- Translate requests into InfluxDB API requests.
+2. Translate requests into InfluxDB API requests.
-- Process InfluxDB API responses and handle errors.
+3. Process InfluxDB API responses and handle errors.
-- Respond and serve data (to the UI).
+4. Respond with status and data (for the UI).

 Follow these steps to build the API: